 Harvard’s Grant Study extensions link early praise to higher GPA and social competence in adolescence.
 Daycare strategies today predict lifelong success.

-At Kido Heaven, we specialize in nurturing environments that harness positive reinforcement childcare daily.
+At Kido Heaven, we specialize in nurturing environments that harness positive reinforcement in childcare daily.
 Explore our Daycare Bothell and child care Bothell programs, where expert strategies turn every moment into a growth opportunity for your little one.
 Contact us to see the difference!

 Why KidoHeaven Stands Out